mietek/halcyon-website/pages/tutorial/index.md

 Make a change
 -------------

-Let’s change the code so that each note can contain a timestamp.
+Let’s change the tutorial app so that each note can contain a timestamp.

 The [`step2`](https://github.com/mietek/halcyon-tutorial/tree/step2) version of the app includes a new `dateTime` field in each note.